-As introduced, HB 1160 makes several changes to child welfare practice BEFORE information regarding an alleged person responsible for child abuse or neglect (PRAN) is recorded in the state's child welfare data system, (aka Trails).
-Specifically, the bill is intended to provide more information to the PRAN about how and why their information will be listed in Trails and the available appeals process.
-HB 1160 also limits the release of reports of child abuse and neglect for employment purposes until after the appeals process has been exhausted.
+As introduced, HB 1160 made several changes to child welfare practice BEFORE information regarding an alleged person responsible for child abuse or neglect (PRAN) is recorded in the state's child welfare data system, (aka Trails).
+Specifically, the bill would have limited the release of reports of child abuse and neglect for employment purposes until after the appeals process has been exhausted.
+As amended, HB 1160 will allow for more in-depth conversations to occur in a task force setting through December 2024.
+The task force, convened by the Child Protection Ombudsman, will examine best practices for ensuring due process, identify processes that will help facilitate communication between the county and persons found responsible for abuse and neglect and explore whether certain findings - based on their severity - should be reportable to the narrow group of employers who receive this information now when they run a background check.